robertorcosta/azure-docs.pt-br/articles/virtual-network/tutorial-connect-virtual-networks-cli.md

 ---
-title: Conectar redes virtuais com o emparelhamento de rede virtual – CLI do Azure | Microsoft Docs
+title: Conectar redes virtuais com emparelhamento VNet-CLI do Azure
 description: Neste artigo, você aprende a conectar redes virtuais com o emparelhamento de rede virtual, usando a CLI do Azure.
 services: virtual-network
 documentationcenter: virtual-network
 author: KumudD
-manager: twooley
-editor: ''
 tags: azure-resource-manager
 Customer intent: I want to connect two virtual networks so that virtual machines in one virtual network can communicate with virtual machines in the other virtual network. ms.assetid: ''